Udayagour14/VBA-EXCEL/README.md

 #### The Workbook object is any Excel file that’s currently open.
 It allows us to perform actions such as adding new sheets or saving the existing sheets within the workbook.
 In this example, I want to add a sheet to the currently opened sheet and then save it.
 At first, I had Sheet1.
 To add another sheet, I write the following code:
 Sub AddSheetAndSaveWorkbook()
-    ' Adds a new worksheet to the active workbook ActiveWorkbook.Sheets.Add
+  'Adds a new worksheet to the active workbook ActiveWorkbook.Sheets.Add
   ActiveWorkbook.Save
 End Sub

 ![image](https://github.com/user-attachments/assets/26c6223e-8ab2-4383-9b5d-45e112022b66)

 #### The Worksheet object represents the currently active sheet in Excel.
 With this, you can modify or manipulate the active sheet.
 For example, I want to change the name of the active sheet.
 To do so, I enter the following code:
 Sub RenameActiveSheet()
    ' Renames the active sheet to "Sales Report".
  ActiveSheet.Name = "Sales Report"
 End Sub

 ![image](https://github.com/user-attachments/assets/cf9561ea-90b6-4f92-b768-0120d9bad111)